Roby Consolidated Independent School District

 In 2009, the school district was rated "recognized" by the Texas Education Agency.

 History

 On July 1, 1990, Roby ISD absorbed the entirety of McCauley Independent School District and a portion of Hobbs Independent School District.

+Controversy

+In July 2024, the ACLU of Texas sent Roby Consolidated Independent School District a letter, alleging that the district's 2023-2024 dress and grooming code appeared to violate the Texas CROWN Act, a state law which prohibits racial discrimination based on hair texture or styles, and asking the district to revise its policies for the 2024-2025 school year.